jesse-ai/docs/docs/docs/getting-started/environment-setup.md

 source <(curl -fsSL https://raw.githubusercontent.com/jesse-ai/stack-installer/master/ubuntu-20.04.sh)
 ```

-In case a fresh install isn't possible for you, look at the commands used by our scripts and execute the commands that suit your environment:
+In case a fresh install isn't possible for you, look at the commands used by our scripts and execute only the ones that suit your environment:

 - [18.04 script](https://github.com/jesse-ai/stack-installer/blob/master/ubuntu-18.04.sh)
 - [20.04 script](https://github.com/jesse-ai/stack-installer/blob/master/ubuntu-20.04.sh)